How to Use Email as Username for Django Authentication

 2.1.0 AbstractUser vs AbstractBaseUser

-As we mentioned before the default User Model
+As we mentioned before the default User Model in Django uses a username to

 uniquely identify a user during authentication.
 If you’d rather use an email